Prevention of Cruelty to Animals Act, 1960: Proposed amendments

-Public comments are collected until 7 December 2022, and once the bill is final, it could be brought to the Parliament in either their Winter Session or Budget Session.
+Public comments were collected until 7 December 2022, and once the bill is final, it could be brought to the Parliament in either their Winter Session or Budget Session.
+In response to a parliamentary question answered on 3 February 2026, the ministry still considers the proposed bill as 'under examination' despite not being tabled in the parliament yet.

 Additional resources

 Naresh Kadyan, Chief National Commissioner along with Mrs. Sukanya Berwal, Commissioner on Education, Scouts & Guides for Animals & Birds, introduced two legal books, related to PCA Act, 1960 in Hindi along with mobile app: Scouts & Guides for Animals & Birds.
 Abhishek Kadyan, along with Mrs. Suman Kadyan, also contributed from Canada.